 - Preheat oven to 400 F, and line a rimmed baking sheet with parchment paper.

-- In a large bowl combine the ground beef, parmesan cheese, eggs, salt and Italian seasoning.
+- In a large bowl combine the sausage, Parmesan and egg.

 - Using about 2 Tablespoons worth of meat, roll into a ball.